rolling-stock-scheduling/rssched-solver/README.md

   - for each node the train formation (coupled vehicles)

-  - the next day mapping, describing which vehicle of day 1 becomes which vehicle of day 2, when the schedule is repeated
+  - the next day transition, describing which vehicle of day 1 becomes which vehicle of day 2, when the schedule is repeated

   - service trips nodes that are not fully covered (= not all passengers are satisfied) are organized in dummy tours